hyperledger/identus-docs/documentation/docs/quick-start.md

-## PRISM flow
+## Identus flow
-The diagram details how the concepts fit alongside the PRISM components in a typical SSI interaction.
+The diagram details how the concepts fit alongside the Identus components in a typical SSI interaction.

 ![Component Diagram](/img/component-diagram.png)